Pulkit1822/CSE3003-Operating-System/README.md

 # Operating System Algorithms Repository

-Welcome to the Operating System Algorithms Repository!
-This repository contains implementations of various operating system scheduling algorithms in C++.
-Whether you're a student studying operating systems or a developer looking to understand these algorithms better, this repository aims to provide clear and concise implementations along with explanations to aid your learning.
+Welcome to the OS Algorithms Repository!
+This repository contains implementations of various OS algorithms in C++.
+Whether you're a student studying OS or a developer looking to understand these algorithms better, this repository aims to provide clear and concise implementations along with explanations to aid your learning.

 ## Algorithms Implemented